bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 * NEW : Added messages in login form.

 == Upgrade Notice ==

+= V1.0.3 =
+We updated all functionality for wordpress 4.0-beta2.
+Bug with Number of failed attempts is fixed.

 = V1.0.2  =
 Added support for working with multisite.
 Added the ability to customize error messages in login form.
 Added the ability to customize customize email messages.
 Java scripts was added.